npcoincoreteam/NPCoin-php/NPCWallet/OpenApiWallet/README.md

 * <a href="#tracking-transaction-id">Tracking Transaction ID</a>

 # Get to Know About NPCWallet API
-NPCWallet are devided into two domain
+NPCWallet are divided into two domain
 * NPCWallet.com
 * api-NPCWallet.com

 <b>NPCWallet.com</b>
 <br>
 NPCWallet.com is our main WEB-BASED Wallet System.
-All API request about wallet will through the NPCWallet.com database and verifier system.
+All API request about wallet will through the NPCWallet.com database and verify system.
 We develop NPCWallet.com using fully pHp codes and some of jQuery/ajax.
 Wallet system that we develop using sha1 and sha256 algorithm.

 <b>api-NPCWallet.com</b>
 <br>